 Monster Band Shuffle

 Perform one set of 5 times one way and 5 times the other way when you shuffle in a smooth, controlled movement.
 You can go through that once and see how it goes, but you can also progress it up to three times each way.

 In a standing position, place the band just above the knees, and separate the feet hip-width apart.
 Squat down — keeping the knees out to the side and over the foot and go back up.

 Monster Band Half Squat

-#5: Footwear and Running Surface Tips
+Tips: Footwear and Running Surfaces

-If you are looking for a fast, simple, safe and effective program to eliminate your stubborn knee pain and Patellofemoral Syndrome, then check out the Patellofemoral Syndrome Solution program.
+If you are looking for a fast, simple, safe and effective program to eliminate your stubborn knee pain and patellofemoral syndrome, then check out the Patellofemoral Syndrome Solution program.

 Rick Kaselj, MS